-Table 1.2: Approach to the HNDA for the Mayo Housing Strategy 2021-2027
+Table 1.1: Approach to the HNDA Modelling and Affordability Assessment

-Step Method Step 1 Determination of Annual Population Projections Determination of annual population that is projected or an established projection target to be in the County over the County Development Plan period.
-The agreed population projection scenario / target can reflect a "low", "medium" or "high" growth projection-based upon city, county, regional, national and global specific factors.
+Step Method Step 1 Determination of annual population that is projected or an established projection Determination of Annual Population Projections target to be in the County over the County Development Plan period.
+The agreed population projection scenario / target can reflect a "low", "medium" or "high" growth projection based upon city, county, regional, national and global specific factors.
 Mayo County Council have applied a high growth scenario that aligns with the NPF as described in detail in the Core Strategy.
-Step 2 Determination of Average Household Size and Additional Determination of the additional anticipated increase in households per annum over the Development Plan period based on the application of an average household size for the projected population.
-Households Required In order to consider the average household size, the County Council should advise as to whether the average household size should be adjusted over time and whether alignment with the NPF is necessary.
-Step 3 Calculation of Estimated Distribution of Household Calculation of estimated distribution of annual and weekly household disposable income per decile of the established (by the CSO) of the 10 deciles in the baseline year.
-Disposable Incomes The national annual disposable and gross incomes per decile are adjusted to city/county level based on application of an "inflator" or "deflator" rate.
+Step 2 Determination of the additional anticipated increase in households per annum over Determination of Average Household Size and Additional Households Required the Development Plan period based on the application of an average household size for the projected population.
+In order to consider the average household size, the County Council should advise as to whether the average household size should be adjusted over time and whether alignment with the NPF is necessary.
+Step 3 Calculation of estimated distribution of annual and weekly household disposable Calculation of Estimated Distribution of Household Disposable Incomes income per decile of the established (by the CSO) of the 10 deciles in the baseline year.
+The national annual disposable and gross incomes per decile are adjusted to city/county level based on application of an "inflator" or "deflator" rate.
 In the case of County Mayo, a deflator was applied.
-Step 4 Calculation of Average Annual Household Disposable Income Calculation of estimated distribution of annual household disposable income per household decile throughout the Development Plan period.
-Distribution This calculation considers a forecast GDP growth rate to reflect anticipated change incomes over the Development Plan period.
+Step 4 Calculation of estimated distribution of annual household disposable income per Calculation of Average Annual Household Disposable Income Distribution household decile throughout the Development Plan period.
+This calculation considers a forecast GDP growth rate to reflect anticipated change incomes over the Development Plan period.
 It should be noted that this approach is also taken in relation to average annual gross income for the purpose of understanding mortgage capacity and qualification.
 Further information is contained in Appendix 4.
-Step 5 Calculation of Average Monthly Calculation of estimated distribution of monthly household disposable incomes for each of the 10 household deciles throughout the Development Plan period.
-Household Disposable Income Distribution This is an exercise to ensure that incomes are scaled to provide the monthly (rather than annual) estimates of disposable income per household in each decile.
-Step 6 Determination of Distribution This is the calculation of estimated distribution of household units for each of the 10 household deciles throughout the Development Plan period. of Total Anticipated Households
+Step 5 Calculation of estimated distribution of monthly household disposable incomes for Calculation of Average Monthly Household Disposable Income Distribution each of the 10 household deciles throughout the Development Plan period.